nicolai86/rails-asset-localization/README.md

 Your locales are now available under `/locales/:locale`

-Now you need to configure I18next:
+Now you need to load i18next:
 ``` coffeescript
 # inside your application.coffee
 #= require i18next.min # or i18next for development version
 ```

+and properly configure it to work with your rails locales:
 ``` coffeescript
 # inside your app startup code
 locale = "de"